Visperi/GlasnostBot/README.md

 ## Images

-Once the bot is listening to a Telegram channel and has some Discord channels defined, it forwards all messages to Discord and serializes them into a sqlite3 database for possible edits and replies.
+Once the bot is listening to a Telegram channel and has some Discord channels defined, it forwards all messages to Discord and serializes them into an internal database for possible edits and replies.
+The messages are sent to Discord as soon as they are received, but discord.py internal ratelimiting may affect the speed if messages are sent rapidly.

-Example of message with different kind of markdown texts:
+Example of the fully supported nested text formatting:

 ![Basic markdown example](img/basic_example.png)